Andarist/react-textarea-autosize/README.md

 (all HTML attributes are passed to inner textarea)

-### How to test it with jest and react-test-renderer
+### How to test it with jest and react-test-renderer if you need ref

-Because [jest](https://github.com/facebook/jest) provides polyfills for DOM objects by requiring [jsdom](https://github.com/tmpvar/jsdom) and [react-test-renderer](https://www.npmjs.com/package/react-test-renderer) doesn't provide refs for rendered components out of the box (calling ref callbacks with `null`), you need to supply a mocked ref in your tests.
+Because [jest](https://github.com/facebook/jest) provides polyfills for DOM objects by requiring [jsdom](https://github.com/tmpvar/jsdom) and [react-test-renderer](https://www.npmjs.com/package/react-test-renderer) doesn't provide refs for rendered components out of the box (calling ref callbacks with `null`), you need to supply a mocked ref in your tests in you need it for your tests.
 You can do it like this (more can be read [here](https://github.com/facebook/react/issues/7740#issuecomment-247335106)):

 ```js